emartinm/oracle-heroku-buildpack/README.md

 # Heroku Buildpack for Oracle

-Heroku buildpack for setting up Oracle Instant Client and the `LD_LIBRARY_PATH` so that the `cx_Oracle`  Python library can find all the files (with the exception of `libaio1`, as discussed later).
+Heroku buildpack for setting up Oracle Instant Client and the `LD_LIBRARY_PATH` so that the `cx_Oracle`  Python library can find all the files.

 # Usage